waynodiablo/Oystercard/further_javascript/angularjs.md

         );
   }));
 ```
 This is simply setting an expectation that a get request will be sent.
 Don't worry, HttpBackend will automatically stub that request before it is sent to github.
-Let's just make absolutely sure that these expectations will be met:
+Let's just make absolutely sure that these expectations will be met, by adding the following code into the same describe block:

 ```javascript
   afterEach(function() {